netdata/netdata/docs/dashboard/anomaly-advisor-tab.md

 The Anomaly Advisor tab lets you quickly surface potentially anomalous metrics and charts related to a particular highlighted window of interest.

-To enable the Anomaly Advisor you must first ensure that ML is enabled on your nodes.

 More details about configuration can be found in the [ML documentation](https://github.com/netdata/netdata/blob/master/src/ml/README.md#configuration).